Laguna de Ayarza

 Laguna de Ayarza (/es/) is a crater lake in Guatemala.
 The lake is a caldera that was created some 20,000 years ago by a catastrophic eruption that destroyed a twinned volcano and blanketed the entire region with a layer of pumice.
-The lake has a surface area of 14 km² and a maximum depth of 230 m.
+The lake has a surface area of 14 km^{2} and a maximum depth of 230 m.
 The lake has a surface elevation of 1409 m.